yii2tech/admin/UPGRADE.md

 * Version constraint for "yiisoft/yii2" package has been raised to "~2.1.0".
 Make sure your code matches this version of the Yii framework.

+* Action `FlushCache` has been renamed to `ClearCache`.
+Make sure you are using correct class name for this action setup.